wiedehoeft/wiedehoeft.github.io/_posts/2018-02-12-AcceptanceTestsWithGradleAndFit.md

   }
 ```

 Now run tests again.
-They should succeed now, because the enter rows don't really test something.
+They should succeed now, because the `enter rows` don't really test something.
-The only test we currently have is the `check` row.
+The only test currently existing is the `check` row.
 It checks if movie has No. 1.
 The value is currently returned hard coded.
 ![](/assets/img/Fit_Test_Success.png "FitTestError_CantCastToFixture")

-When changing it the test will fail.
+When changing it the test will fail:
 ![](/assets/img/Fit_Test_Failure.png "FitTestError_CantCastToFixture")

 From this point you are ready to write Acceptance-Tests with Fit and launch them in your build pipeline with Gradle.
 For a